dpup/waypoints/content/guides/compensation-process.md

 ---
+title: Compensation Process
 order: 2
 ---

 # Compensation Process

 Leveling and compensation are inherently linked.
 This addendum outlines a default compensation process which is designed to be complementary to the rest of the framework, aiming to support engineers throughout their career, with particular attention to enabling sustainable careers at the Senior Engineer (L4) level.

 ## Base Salary Structure

 Base salaries should be determined using market data from compensation platforms like Pave.
 Companies should define their target pay positioning and regularly update it based on market reviews.
 Key factors in determining positioning typically include:

-* Geography
+- Geography
-* Company size, revenue, or funding stage
+- Company size, revenue, or funding stage
-* Target percentile
+- Target percentile

 For example, a fast-growing FinTech company might target the 75th percentile of New York-based Series B companies.
 A remote company could split the country into regions or set base salaries at the 50th percentile of companies making $10M in revenue in tier-2 locations.

 We recommend companies avoid salary negotiations where possible, ensuring that engineers at the same level and in the same location are hired at consistent pay rates.

 ### Salary adjustments